-- business cooperation;
+- Business cooperation;

-- joint venture;
+- Joint venture;

 - 100% foreign-owned company;

-- branch of an existing foreign company; and
+- Branch of an existing foreign company; and

-- representative office of an overseas company.
+- Representative office of an overseas company.

 Business Cooperation (Limited Liability Company)

-A limited liability company is a company type where it is established through capital contributions to the company.
+A limited liability company is a company type where it that established through capital contributions to the company.
 This contribution is then treated as equity.
 The usual structure of this kind of company consists of a members’ council, the chairman, general director, and a controller.